Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 # Main Phase

-## Unit Activation
+## Actions
 Each player activates one unit, then passes the turn to the other player.
 The same unit can be activated any number of times in a row.

 When activating a Unit, it can either make a move action or an attack action, unless stated otherwise.

+Each turn the active player gets a Major and a Minor Action to spend on units.
+These can be spent in any unit, within the following restrictions:
+- The Major Action must be spent first, or not spent at all.
+- A unit cannot shoot twice with the same weapon.

-## Move Actions
+## Moving
-- Move the unit up to their Movement Stat.
-Restrictions are based on unit type and are explained in the "Extra Rules / Movement Restrictions" section.
+Move the unit up to the specified value.
+If none was specified, move it up to its M. Restrictions are based on unit type and are explained in the "Extra Rules / Movement Restrictions" section.
 - Moving into buildings and into enemy tiles does not have an extra cost.
 - Moving out of Enemy Occupied Buildings and enemy tiles costs double movement.
-- Disembark from a transport, by moving up to 1 tile.
-- Embark into a transport, by moving up to 1 tile.

-## Attack Actions
+## Shooting
-- Shoot a unit.
+Shoot a unit.
 Repeatable for each weapon the unit has that can shoot, and can target different units with different weapons.
 Attacking fortifications works differently, and is explained in the "Fortifications / Fortification Damage" section.
 - The target unit must be within range of the weapon (denoted by R) and within LoS.
 - Check the targets Armor and the weapon's Penetration Roll.
 - Roll for penetration, then add any effect onto the rolled value
 - In case of success, remove 1 H from it.
-- Capture a Building, by turning its Pips to your color.
-When turning pips, if you turn a neutral one, instead turn two.